servactory/servactory.com/docs/guide/attributes/input.md

 ### Method `only`

-If necessary, you can filter `inputs` using the `only` method.
-This will return a Hash with the specified attributes.
+Filter `inputs` with the `only` method.
+Returns a Hash with specified attributes.

 ```ruby{2}
 outputs.full_name =